About the Retirement Corpus Calculator

 Understanding Your Results

-Corpus Needed The lump-sum amount required on the day you retire to fund all inflation-adjusted expenses throughout your retirement years.
+Corpus Needed The lump-sum required on retirement day to fund all inflation-adjusted expenses across all phases through life expectancy.

 Monthly SIP Required The monthly investment you need to make from today to bridge the gap between your existing savings' future value and the total corpus needed.